barryclark/jekyll-now/_posts/2015-12-5-polymorphic-associations-to-organize-rails-models-part-1.md

 ---
 layout: post
-title: Use Polymorphic Associations to organize your Rails models
+title: Use Polymorphic Associations to organize the Rails models
+subhead: Part 1: Models and Migrations
 ---

 Organizing the models is an essential part of application design, and will certainly have a serious impact on the way the application will evolve.
 A good model structure is the premise for a clean and readable application.

 This one of the reasons why we will want to take a closer look to the Rails ActiveRecord Polymorphic Associations.

 In order to try the Polymorphic Associations we will use a very basic shopping cart application, created for testing reasons.
-The initial state of the application can be found on this branch: https://github.com/iacobson/test-shop/tree/polymorphic-associations-initial
+The initial state of the application can be found on this Github branch: https://github.com/iacobson/test-shop/tree/polymorphic-associations-initial

 At this point the application has a Product model which stores all the products in the shop, with the following details: